michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0059.md

 - n: humorous or satirical mimicry
 - n: a composition that imitates or misrepresents somebody's style, usually in a humorous way
 ### Family
+- mockery: mockeries+
-mockery: mockeries+;mock: mocked, mocker, mockery, mocking, mockly, mocks;mocker: mockers;mocking: mockingly
+- mock: mocked, mocker, mockery, mocking, mockly, mocks
+- mocker: mockers
+- mocking: mockingly
 ### Examples
 - To her credit, Karen “recognized that her life was ripe for mockery.”
 - The move drew mockery online from fed-up citizens with even state media publishing rare criticism.